uniment/MethodChains.jl/README.md

 # *Errata / Points of Debate*

+0. Multi-chaining is buggy.
+I was hacking the code at the same time as working out the ideas for how it should work, so it's still in spaghetti mode.
+For example, `@macroexpand @mc (1,2,3).{x=5;it...;them.+x}` shows the definition of `x` just disappears.
+I need to fix this.
 1. I don't have multi-threading implemented yet.
 2. It might also be nice to have macros to make it easier to call `println`, or otherwise ignore an expression's return value.
 3. Up for debate: instead of `it` and `them`, use `me` and `us`? 🤔